-Do not use this medicine if you notice visible signs of deterioration.
+Do not use this medicine if you notice visible signs of deterioration or that it is different from the description below.

 Do not throw away any medicines in wastewater or household waste.
 Ask your health care provider how to throw away medicines you no longer use.
 These measures will help protect the environment.